From: London, England

 The remaining trio issued a seventh studio LP titled Red in November, 1974.
 Two months before it's release however, Fripp announced that King Crimson had "ceased to exist" and was "completely over for ever and ever".
 The group formally disbanded on September 25, 1974 and much later on, it was revealed that Fripp had attempted to interest his managers in a "Fripp-free" version of King Crimson (consisting of Wetton, Bruford and McDonald) but had been turned down.

 In 1981, Fripp reformed King Crimson with ex-Frank Zappa band member Adrian Belew (lead vocals, guitar), Tony Levin (bass) and Bruford returning on drums.
-This incarnation of the band issued three great LPs (Discipline, Beat and Three Of A Perfect Pair) over the next three years.
+This incarnation of the band issued a trifecta of great LPs (Discipline, Beat and Three Of A Perfect Pair) over the next three years.
 The band then split for a second time until reforming again a decade later in 1994.
-The band continues to play together and release LPs in some form or fashion until 2021, when after a tour, Fripp decided to retire King Crimson for good.
+The band continued to play together and release LPs in some form or fashion until 2021, when after a tour, Fripp decided to retire King Crimson for good.
 They will be sorely missed, but their vast collection of incredible music will reign on.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.